hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 # Introduction

-The "tipset algorithm" is a strategy for creating events that provides several key properties:
+The tipset algorithm is a strategy for creating events that provides several key properties:

 - partition resiliency, provided by stopping the creation of events when a quorum is lost
 - improved consensus latency, provided by choosing hashgraph topologies that cause consensus to quickly advance